-When it comes to learning how to become a stockbroker from home, it’ll surprise most people that a college degree isn’t necessary.
+When it comes to learning how to become a stockbroker from home, it’ll surprise most people that in the past a college degree wasn’t necessary.

-However, the job market is quite competitive so a degree is preferred among most brokerages.
+However today the job market is quite competitive so a degree is preferred/required among most brokerages.

 Bottom line, when it comes to job placement, the more education the better.